 Homemade Stovetop Mac n’ Cheese

-One 12 oz. box of pasta elbows, shells or other variety, 3 cups whole milk, 3 tablespoons flour, sugar and salt to taste, 3 cups shredded Monterrey Jack cheese
+One 16 oz. box of pasta elbows, shells or other variety, 4 cups milk, 4 tablespoons flour, 2 tablespoons sugar, 1 teaspoon of salt and a dash of pepper, 4 cups shredded Monterrey Jack cheese

 Boil the entire box of pasta in a pot, and while that’s happening mix the milk and flour together in a separate pot, adding the sugar, salt and even a dash of pepper to taste.
-Keep stirring the milk and flour until it’s almost boiling, then lower the heat and keep stirring it while it thickens.
-Then add the shredded cheese, mix until melted and pour your cheesy mix all over the pasta.
+Keep stirring the mixture until it boils, then add the shredded cheese.
+Simmer until it thickens and then pour your cheesy mix all over the pasta.

 It’s ready to serve at this point, unless you feel like adding extras to bring more flavors into the mix like bacon crumbles, ham, peas, tomatoes, tuna or scallions.
 If time is not an issue you can go all out and dump everything into a casserole dish, top with breadcrumbs and bake it in the oven for 20-25 minutes.
 Total cost is about $5.00, makes 6 servings; which is about $0.80 per serving.